Lived Experience (Peer) Workforce Project

 - a peer workforce framework.

-The Project will be informed by existing work including peer workforce reports, studies and guidelines and aims to be consistent with the National Lived Experience Peer Workforce Guidelines (released mid-2021).
-The final outcome of the Project, including a Framework and strategies to build capacity of the Lived Experience (Peer) Workforce, will be tailored to a WA context, ensuring the perspective and intricacies of both the mental health and alcohol and other drug sectors are reflected.
+The Project has been informed by existing work including peer workforce reports, studies and guidelines and aims to be consistent with the National Lived Experience (Peer) Workforce Guidelines.
+The final outcome of the Project, including a Framework and strategies to build capacity of the Lived Experience (Peer) Workforces, will be tailored to a WA context, ensuring the perspective and intricacies of both the mental health, suicide prevention and alcohol and other drug sectors are reflected.
+The Project is governed by a Project Steering Committee who guide the work being undertaken and have worked with Lived Experience and organisational experts in the field for further advice along the way.

 Regular communique will be made available on this page to provide mid-Project updates.